Alien Coding: Components

 We use prefix notation (with argument order reversed) to represent a program as a sequence of tokens.
 The main advantage of this approach is that the notation does not require the use of parentheses.
 For example, the prefix notation for the program $\mloop (x \times y, x, 1)$ is $\mloop\ 1\ x\, \times\, y\ x$.
 When using NMT, the 14 operators/actions/tokens $[0,1,2,+,-,\times,\mdiv,\mmod,\mcond,\mloop,x,y,\mcompr,\mloopt]$ are represented by capital letters from A to N. Thus, the program for factorial is written as J B K F L K.

-\paragraph{Definitions} To allow code re-use, human programmers introduce definitions.
+\paragraph{Definitions} To allow code reuse, human programmers introduce definitions.
 We allow NMT to produce definitions in two different settings and experiments: one using \emph{local definitions} and the other using \emph{global definitions}.
 We have decided that such definitions will be arbitrary sequences of actions.
-This is quite a powerful setup since such definitions can represent not just subprograms, but also subprograms with holes.
-A sequence of actions is called a \emph{macro}.
+Throughout the paper, the more specific term \emph{macros} may be used to refer to such definitions.
+This is quite a powerful setup since such macros can represent not just subprograms, but also subprograms with holes.
 A program can be always constructed by a sequence of actions, but not every sequence of actions is a program.

 \paragraph{Local Definitions} In this setting, we add to the programming language ten tokens representing ten possible local definitions (macros) that may include preceding macros.
 A special action/token is used as a separator between the different macros.
 The macros in the generated programs are unfolded before the checking phase takes place.
 Note that the naming of such macros is often inconsistent across different programs,\footnoteA{E.g., in program $P_1$, a macro called $m$ could be used to define $n!$, while in $P_2$, $m$ could be used to define $2^n$.} possibly making them harder to learn across many examples.
-Figure~\ref{fig:exlmacros} shows an example of the solution found for the sequence A1813\footnoteA{\url{https://oeis.org/A1813} - Quadruple factorial numbers: $a(n) = (2n)!/n!$.} which involved synthesis of a local macro that is then used three times in the body of the invented program.
+Figure~\ref{fig:exlmacros} shows an example of the solution found for the sequence A1813\footnoteA{\url{https://oeis.org/A1813} - Quadruple factorial numbers: $a(n) = (2n)!/n!$.} which involved the synthesis of a local macro that is then used three times in the body of the invented program.

 \paragraph{Global Definitions} In this setup, we allow for arbitrarily many macros stored in a global array and shared across all programs.
 This makes the naming of the macros consistent in all programs, possibly making them easier to learn.
 Programs may refer to any macro stored in the global array, by writing its index in base 10.
 This again requires 10 additional actions (one for each digit) and a special action to separate the references to the macros.
 As in the local definition setup, the global macros may contain references to macros with lower indices.
 Figure~\ref{fig:exgmacros} shows an example of the solution found for the sequence A14187\footnoteA{\url{https://oeis.org/A14187} - Cubes of palindromes.} which involved three global macros that are altogether used five times in the body of the invented program.